DanRoscigno/beats-k8s-send-anywhere/README-Self-Managed.md

 ### Set the credentials
+There are four files to edit to create a k8s secret when you are connectign to self managed Elasticsearch and Kibana (self managed is effectively anything other than the managed Elasticsearch Service in Elastic Cloud).
+The files are:

+1. ELASTICSEARCH_HOSTS
+1. ELASTICSEARCH_PASSWORD
+1. ELASTICSEARCH_USERNAME
+1. KIBANA_HOST

 Set these with the information for your Elasticsearch cluster and your Kibana host.
 Here are some examples

 #### ELASTICSEARCH_HOSTS